mahmoud/clastic/docs/tutorial.rst

 The form in the template will contain two dropdown lists for all available time zones, so we have to pass that list.
-Here, we construct this as a list of dictionaries which contain the location names
+Here, we store this data in the ``ALL_TIME_ZONES`` variable which we have constructed as a list of dictionaries which contain the location names
 (the last component of the time zone code, extracted using the ``get_location()`` helper function),